AI-based Prototype

 Nvidia, a Silicon Valley pioneer sought a corporate headquarters that reflected its core belief in people as its greatest asset.
 The 250,000-square-foot floor plan of this triangular building is designed around how people move, demonstrating design from the inside out.
 In the future of architecture, automation and machine learning show promise in alleviating some of this pain, taking over menial tasks and giving architects more time for design creativity.

+The Result?
 ML–assisted design can relieve drudgery and allow greater artistry in the future of architecture.

-We see three different types of design interactions with artificial intelligence.
+We see three different types of design interactions with artificial intelligence:

 We see three ways that ML-assisted design has the potential to augment architects’ skills, improve productivity, and automate drudgery.